twinspire/Twinspire/README.md

  * Game and Scene management
  * Event handling
  * Text, Bitmap, TileMaps and Shapes
+ * Some simple GUI components

 ## Installation
 There is currently no Haxe repository despite a `haxelib.json` file exists.
 Instead, you should clone this repository on your computer and make it a haxelib dev directory.

     haxelib git twinspire https://github.com/twinspire/Twinspire.git

+## Community and Support
+If you find a bug or an issue, please use the issue tracker here.

+You can also find and discuss information, updates and features on our [community forums](http://community.colour-id.co.uk/).

 ## Roadmap
 There are many ideas that I intend to implement into this game engine, including an integrated editor.
 But this will all depend on how this project shapes as I continue progress.